-Virtual Desktop Infrastructure (VDI) is getting momentum and more and more organizations are looking at VDI to provide Operating system environment to their users.
+Virtual Desktop Infrastructure (VDI) is getting momentum and more and more organizations are looking at VDI to remotely provide the Operating system environment to their users.

-One of the challenges that VDI is facing today is to be able to provide the same graphic experience of desktop Operating system as they have today on their physical PC.
+One of the challenges that VDI is facing today is the ability to provide the same graphic experience of the desktop operating system as they have today on their physical PC.